uds-datalab/PDBF/README.md

 * For further information take a look at the [documentation](http://uds-datalab.github.io/PDBF/)

 ##Features
-#####Automatic generation of Charts, Multiplot Charts, Pivot tables
+#####Automatic generation of Charts, Multiplot Charts, Pivot tables and undirected Graphs
 With PDBF you don't need to manually generate these kinds of elements.
 The PDBF compiler automatically generates a static version for the pdf and the dynamic version for the html part of the PDBF document.
 This also means that your document is always up to date!
 If you change something in the underlying data that generate your PDBF document and then recompile the document, then the data in the document is up to date.
 No need to manually update externally generated charts or pivot tables.

 #####Generate your document directly from the results of your experiment
-The idea of PDBF is to store the results of the experiment directly in the document and to make it more transparent how this chart, pivot table, etc. was generated from the result data.
+The idea of PDBF is to store the results of the experiment directly in the document and to make it more transparent how this chart, pivot table, graph, etc. was generated from the result data.
 Therefore we currently support CSV files, SQL files, and SQL servers as data sources and use SQL as description language for the transformation of the raw result data to the final representation in the document.
+For graphs, we use .txt files as the data source.

 #####Enable the comparison of your results to other users
 To make your own results even more transparent, you can let other users input their own result files.
 If there is a difference, the PDBF will recognize it, and will automaticly create a highlighted view of changes.
-However right now, this option is only avaible for JSON-files as choosen datasource.
+However right now, this option is only avaible for JSON-files as choosen datasource and TXT-files as datasource for graphs.

 #####Compile LaTeX to single HTML file
 You can also use the PDBF compiler to compile your LaTeX files to a single HTML file.